PaddlePaddle/PaddleOCR/doc/doc_en/code_and_doc.md

     # origin    https://github.com/{your_name}/PaddleOCR.git (push)
     ```

-    Then create a remote host named upstream for the original PaddleOCR repo.
+    Only the information of the clone `remote repo`, i.e. the PaddleOCR under your username, is available.
+Due to the change in Github's login method, you need to reconfigure the `remote repo` address by means of a Token.
+The token is generated as follows:

+    1. Find Personal Access Tokens: Click on your avatar in the upper right corner of the Github page and choose Settings --> Developer settings --> Personal access tokens,

+    2. Click Generate new token: Fill in the token name in Note, such as 'paddle'.
+In Select scopes, select repo (required), admin:repo_hook, delete_repo, etc. You can check them according to your needs.
+Then click Generate token to generate the token, and finally copy the generated token.

+    Delete the original origin configuration

     ```
+    git remote rm origin
+    ```

+    Change the remote branch to `https://oauth2:{token}@github.com/{your_name}/PaddleOCR.git`.
+For example, if the token value is 12345 and your user name is PPOCR, run the following command

+    ```
+    git remote add origin https://oauth2:12345@github.com/PPOCR/PaddleOCR.git
+    ```

+    This establishes a connection to our own `remote repo`.
+Next we create a remote host of the original PaddleOCR repo, named upstream.

+    ```
     git remote add upstream https://github.com/PaddlePaddle/PaddleOCR.git
     ```

-    Use `git remote-v` to view current `remote warehouse` information, output as follows, found to include two origin and two upstream of `remote repo` .
+    Use `git remote -v` to view current `remote warehouse` information, output as follows, found to include two origin and two upstream of `remote repo` .

     ```
     origin    https://github.com/{your_name}/PaddleOCR.git (fetch)